AwesomlyC/Ranked-Search-Engine/README.md

 # Ranked-Search-Engine

 # Brief Description
 A simple search engine that uses a pre-defined corpus to create an inverted index.
-This index is used to search for query termsm in the corpus.
+This index is used to search for query terms in the corpus.

 # How-to-Run
 <pre>